174 Cm To Height

 Numerous factors contribute to an individual's final adult height.
 These can be broadly categorized as:

-• Hormones: Growth hormone, produced by the pituitary gland, plays a pivotal role in stimulating growth during childhood and adolescence.
+• Hormones: Growth hormone, produced by the pituitary gland, plays a critical role in stimulating growth during childhood and adolescence.
 Thyroid hormones and sex hormones also influence growth.
 Imbalances in these hormones can lead to abnormal growth patterns.

 • Physical Activity: While physical activity doesn't directly determine height, it contributes to overall health and well-being, which indirectly supports growth.
 Regular exercise promotes healthy bone development and overall physical fitness.